jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bootstrap/readme.md

 So instead, with your table, Google madly to make a cheat sheet for yourself that includes:
 - What each word means
 - A URL that shows an example of that word/class in action

+:+1: awesome you do exercise!!! maybe ask them to try using one in their own html scratch page?

 #### What did everyone get?